micheledelaney/pretty-bash-prompt/README.md

 If you change the path of the .my_prompt file, change it in your .bashrc accordingly.

 #### Settings
-There are three available colorschemes:
+There are four available colorschemes:
 - rose
 - blue
 - red